 What an understatement that turned out to be!
 I signed up for the course as did a few other PJ students.
-Over the next years, when I had the time to schedule an elective, I took Winogrand's class for four semesters.
+Over the next few years, when I had the time to schedule an elective, I took Winogrand's class.
 I found it to be a contradictory complement to the PJ curriculum.